-Chris originally comes from Marple, near Stockport in Northwest England.
-Having completed his GCSEs and A-level locally, he travelled across the Pennines to study Geography at Sheffield University.
+Chris Fawkes originally comes from Marple, near Stockport.
+Having completed his schooling locally, he travelled across the Pennines to study Geography at Sheffield University.

-Following University, Chris took a year out travelling around the World for a year.
-Highlights of this adventure include; white water rafting down Nepal's Kali Gandaki river, a tandem parachute over New Zealand's lake Wanaka and welcoming the Millennium in Sydney.
+Following university, Chris took a year out travelling around the world.
+Highlights of this adventure include white water rafting down Nepal's Kali Gandaki river, a tandem parachute over New Zealand's Lake Wanaka and welcoming the new millennium in Sydney.

-Away from work, Chris is a keen swimmer, still competing in Master's swimming competitions.
-In 2012 he won the gold medal for his age group in the Hampshire County Masters 50m & 100m freestyle.
+Away from work, Chris is a keen swimmer.
+In 2012 he won the gold medal for his age group in the Hampshire County Masters 50m and 100m freestyle.